 A local prolific offender out on bail under strict conditions facing numerous firearms offences was arrested at a home on Princess Avenue on Friday alleged to have been in possession of a firearm.

-Witnesses told The Progress there was a heavy, armed police presence at the house just east of Nowell at approximately 5 p.m.
+Witnesses said there was a heavy, armed police presence at the house east of Nowell at around 5 p.m.

-Cole Larry Amey now faces two criminal breach charges and one count of possession of a firearm contrary to order.
+Cole Amey faces two criminal breach charges and one count of possession of a firearm contrary to order.

 The 32-year-old Amey remains in custody but appeared via video in Chilliwack court on July 10.
 His lawyer Darrel Schultz asked the court to schedule a 45-minute bail hearing at a later date.